 To join in on the party, SOCO Kitchen and Bar offered a twist on the classic chicken and waffles.
 Their chicken was jerk marinated, double fried and served with cornmeal waffles (pictured above).
 Dishes will vary depending on the season or special event, so it’s always worth stopping by if you’re in town to see what’s new.

 The Delta Hotel has self-parking available in an attached lot.
 There’s also a valet parking option.
 You can opt to dine on the patio if the weather is nice.
 The restaurant is open as late as 2am on Fridays and Saturdays and serves everything from brunch to grab & go sandwiches.

 Walk-ins are welcome, but you can make a reservation to make sure you’re seated quickly during peak hours.
 If you see Chef Keith, tell him I said hi!

 Liked this post?
 Pin me below.

-*The Delta Hotel graciously hosted us for our meal.
+*The SOCO Kitchen and Bar and Delta Hotel graciously hosted us for our meal.
 All opinions are my own.